15 Hours / 15 CEs

 • 5 Describe the risk-need-responsivity framework

-• 6 Demonstrate the SAVRY to identify risk-related service needs
+• 6 Demonstrate the use of the SAVRY to identify risk-related service needs

-• 7 Demonstrate the SAVRY through practice case scoring
+• 7 Demonstrate the use of the SAVRY through practice case scoring

 • 8 Describe developing clinical formulations for treatment/intervention recommendations